ndoering/smartfridge/documents/SoftwareDesignDocument.md

 program.
 In this design the technologies used can be changed without affecting other, more stable parts of the program.

-Therefore we have chosen an standalone database server, which is connected via a single python module.
+Therefore, we have chosen an standalone database server, which is connected via a single python module.
 The module can be changed out completely and therefore facilitate a change in the storage backend.